mrdipeshashah/Strategic-Maturity-Model/README.md

 | **Profit Swing** | % / User | **Turnaround Magnitude.** Measures the total value created by the strategy (Moat + Gap recovery) relative to the initial loss.|

 ## Calculating Unit Economic Lift
-The **Combined Strategic Moat** proves that growth is multiplicative.
-When improving both Retention and AOV, it gains a "compounding bonus" because newly retained customers are also spending at the higher AOV.
+When improving both Retention and AOV, it gains a "compounding bonus", newly retained customers are also spending at the higher AOV.

 **The Formula:**